aawyatt/Homework-7/README.md

 # Homework-7

-Homework 7, completed by Alison Wyatt
+Homework 7, completed by Alison Wyatt and Angelina Allen